Thintronics

 Series A in 2008

-Crossing Automation, established in 2003, specializes in designing and manufacturing automation products for semiconductor fabrication facilities.
-The company focuses on providing original equipment manufacturer (OEM) solutions that enhance the handling of large silicon wafers within chip manufacturing environments.
-Its product offerings include equipment front-end modules, vacuum transfer modules, dual-wafer load-locks, vacuum cassette elevators, and vacuum platform system controllers.
-By implementing its advanced systems, Crossing Automation claims to achieve significant cost savings, suggesting potential reductions of up to $24 million annually compared to previous technologies.
+Crossing Automation, established in 2003, specializes in designing and manufacturing automation products for semiconductor fabrication facilities (fabs) and tool automation.
+The company's solutions include wafer handling products such as equipment front-end modules, development platforms, vacuum transfer modules, dual-wafer load-locks, vacuum cassette elevators, and vacuum platform system controllers.
+These products are designed to handle large silicon wafers efficiently within chip factories, moving them between different pieces of equipment.
+Crossing Automation claims that its systems can result in significant cost savings, up to $24 million annually compared to traditional methods.

 Quintic (Beijing) Microelectronics Co., Ltd. is a Chinese chip design company focused on providing consumers with low power consumption and cost-effective wireless access solutions.
 Quintic was established on September 29, 2006.
 Its core design and architecture engineers come from leading global companies with technical expertise covering WLAN, Bluetooth, WiMax, mobile TV, ultra wideband, and other communications standards.
 Since early 2007, Quintic started the development of the FM production line, and incorporated high-performance FM transmitter chips in the field of personal wireless audio connectivity applications.